eigerco/polka-storage/docs/src/getting-started/local-testnet.md

 ```

 <div class="warning">
-When running <code>xattr</code> command and receiving <code>No such attr: com.apple.quarantine</code>, that's fine.
-It means downloaded binaries were not quarantined.
+If, when running the <code>xattr</code> command, it outputs <code>No such attr: com.apple.quarantine</code>, there's nothing to worry about.
+It means the downloaded binaries were not quarantined.
 </div>

 3. Run `zombienet`: